gares/iris/README.md

     opam repo add iris-dev https://gitlab.mpi-sws.org/iris/opam.git

-Either way, you can now do `opam install coq-iris`.
+Either way, you can now install Iris:
+- `opam install coq-iris` will install the libraries making up the Iris logic, but leave it up to you to instantiate the `program_logic.language` interface to define a programming language for Iris to reason about.
+- `opam install coq-iris-heap-lang` will additionally install HeapLang, the default language used by various Iris projects.

 To fetch updates later, run `opam update && opam upgrade`.
 However, notice that we do not guarantee backwards-compatibility, so upgrading Iris may break your Iris-using developments.

-The development version of Iris is regularly subject to breaking changes.
-If you want to be notified of such changes, please let us know your account name on the [MPI-SWS GitLab](https://gitlab.mpi-sws.org/) so we can add you to the notification group.
+If you want to be notified of breaking changes, please let us know your account name on the
+[MPI-SWS GitLab](https://gitlab.mpi-sws.org/) so we can add you to the notification group.

 ### Working *on* Iris

-To work on Iris itself, you need to install its build-dependencies.
-Again we recommend you do that with opam (2.0.0 or newer).
-This requires the following two repositories:

-    opam repo add coq-released https://coq.inria.fr/opam/released
-    opam repo add iris-dev https://gitlab.mpi-sws.org/iris/opam.git

-Once you got opam set up, run `make build-dep` to install the right versions of the dependencies.

-Run `make -jN` to build the full development, where `N` is the number of your CPU cores.

-To update Iris, do `git pull`.
-After an update, the development may fail to compile because of outdated dependencies.
-To fix that, please run `opam update` followed by `make build-dep`.
+See the [contribution guide](CONTRIBUTING.md) for information on how to work on the Iris development itself.

 ## Directory Structure